0x0539/tap.io/README.md

 2. validate(state, event) function
 3. handle(state, event) function

-Every game must have an object that implements these interfaces; it is a core part of the tap.io API.
+Every game must have at least one object that implements these interfaces.

 #### Engine.update(state)

 The Engine.update(state) function takes an input/output parameter **state** that is the entire state of the game.
-It performs an **in-place** update of this state according to the rules of your game.
+It performs an **in-place** update of this state according to the game rules.
 Put a different way, the Engine.update(state) function takes an input state and applies one timestep of physics to it.

-For example, if your game has the notion of gravity, it would go in the Engine.update(state) function.
-You might have some code like this:
+For example, if the game has the notion of gravity, the gravity physics would take place in the Engine.update(state) function.
+It might look like this

 ```
+MyEngine.update = function(state){
+  // some stuff...

+  // gravity
   for(var i = 0; i < state.players.length; i++)
     if(state.players[i].falling == true)
       state.players[i].y -= 10;

+  // more stuff...
+};
 ```

 **Determinism!** It is crucial that the results of this function be deterministic.
-For our purposes, deterministic means that two different clients executing the update function with the same input state should arrive at the same output state.
-You may be wondering how to implement randomness under this constraint.
-Not to worry, there is an API for that.
-I'll get into it later.
+For tap.io purposes, deterministic means that two different clients executing the update function with the same input state should arrive at the same output state.
+This does not mean it is impossible for your game to use pseudo-random numbers.
+An ARC4 RNG is included in tap.io whose state is folded into the overall game state, allowing clients to generate the same sequence of pseudo random numbers deterministically.

 #### Engine.handle(state, event)

 The handle function takes an input/output parameter **state** and an **event** to be applied to that state.
 It performs an **in-place** update of the state according to the nature of the **event**.

 For example, user input is modeled with events.
-I'll explain how to emit these events later.
-For now, just worry about handling them in your engine.
 The Engine.handle(state, event) function might contain something like this:

 ```
+MyEngine.handle = function(state, event){
-if(event.type == Events.GAME_EVENT){
+  if(event.type == Events.CUSTOM){
-  switch(event.data.type){
+    switch(event.data.which){
       case 'keyDown':
         state.players[event.data.sessionId].yVelocity += 1;
         break;
       case 'keyUp':
         state.players[event.data.sessionId].yVelocity -= 1;
         break;
     }
   }
+}
 ```

-This function must be deterministic.
+This function must also be deterministic.

+It's important to note the event type when handling it.
+Standard event types can be found in `lib/shared/constants.js`.
+The CUSTOM type is used for all custom events.

 #### Engine.validate(state, event)